 How a Corporate Sponsor Can Give You Massive Exposure

-Burchard says there are nine things that major sponsors can help you promote to millions of people, while also paying for your PR campaign (PR people and publicists, share these with your clients):
+There are nine things that major sponsors can help you promote to millions of people, while also paying for your PR campaign.

 1. Live events.

 This is perfect for professional speakers and trainers.
 And the event doesn’t have to be big.
-Burchard knows a corporate sponsor who came through with $300,000 to promote an event that pulled only 14 people, and was a success.
+As long as you’re attracting people who are a good fit for the corporate or nonprofit sponsor, the sponsor is happy.

 2. Educational programs.